plausible/wordpress/readme.txt

 Understand your website stats, traffic, content and conversions with a clean analytics dashboard that doesn’t slow down your WordPress site or require complex setup.

 No cookies.
 No consent banners.
-No clutter.
 Fully compliant with GDPR, CCPA and PECR.

 [Live Demo](https://plausible.io/plausible.io).